carpentries-incubator/workflows-nextflow/episodes/08-nfcore.md

 ## Listing available nf-core pipelines

 As you saw from the `--help` output, the tool has a range of sub-commands.
-The simplest is nf-core list, which lists all available nf-core pipelines.
+The simplest is `nf-core list`, which lists all available nf-core pipelines.
 The output shows the latest version number, when that was released.
 If the pipeline has been pulled locally using Nextflow, it tells you when that was and whether you have the latest version.

 If you supply additional keywords after the command, the listed pipeline will be filtered.
 Note that this searches more than just the displayed output, including keywords and description text.
 The `--sort` flag allows you to sort the list (default is by most recently released) and `--json` gives JSON output for programmatic use.